• Home

 Step 4: Design farmhouse phrase

-You can design your farmhouse sign to include any phrase or image you like.
+You can design your DIY farmhouse sign to include any phrase or image you like.

 For both my Halloween sign and winter sign, I used a fun combination of farmhouse fonts, which you’ll find in my free fall fonts post.